Episodic planetesimal disruptions triggered by dissipation of gas disk: Funding

 This work was supported by National Natural Science Foundation of China (NSFC; Nos.
-12373081, 12150009, and 42508025), the China Postdoctoral Science Foundation (CPSF; No. 2025M773192), the Postdoctoral Fellowship Program of CPSF (No. GZC20252094), and Jiangsu Funding Program for Excellent Postdoctoral Talent (No. 2025ZB246).
+12373081 and 12150009 to L.-Y.Z., No. 42508025 to K.S.), the China Postdoctoral Science Foundation (CPSF; No. 2025M773192 to K.S.), the Postdoctoral Fellowship Program of CPSF (No. GZC20252094 to K.S.), and Jiangsu Funding Program for Excellent Postdoctoral Talent (No. 2025ZB246 to K.S.).